lrspeiser/DensityDependentMetricModel/README.md

 ### Outlook — cosmological extension (separate paper)

 Because $\xi(g)$ is local, it can be coupled to line‑of‑sight integrals to build a redshift–distance mapping without assuming FRW kinematics.
-We have explored an **energy–gravity reciprocity** (“energy tariff”) where a tiny cumulative energy drain along low‑$g$ sightlines yields a phenomenological $z(r)$ consistent with SN Hubble‑diagram curvature and Liouville‑preserving CMB transport.
+We have explored an **energy–gravity reciprocity** ("energy tariff") where a tiny cumulative energy drain along low‑$g$ sightlines yields a phenomenological $z(r)$ consistent with SN Hubble‑diagram curvature and Liouville‑preserving CMB transport.
 These results **do not** alter any galaxy/lensing conclusions here and will be presented in a **companion paper**.

 ---